DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

     full_context TEXT DEFAULT 'placeholder'::text
 );
 ```
 You can set up several tables with different names, if you want to have multiple knowledge-bases.
-My *darkrag* system supports having multiple tables.
+My *darkrag* tool supports having multiple tables.

 Aside from a table to store your embeddings in, you also need a way to query them by similarity.
 Run this command in the *SQL editor* to create the function to match embeddings by cosine similarity: